bluehalo/ngx-leaflet/README.md

 #### leafletFitBounds
-Input bind a fitBound operation to the map.
+Input bind a fitBounds operation to the map.

 ```js
 fitBounds: L.LatLngBounds